The stored procedure

 Take into account the following:

-- When compacting a table, it acquires an exclusive lock on that table.
+When compacting a table, it acquires an exclusive lock on that table.
 This lock prevents Virtual DataPort from reading or writing data from the table.
-This lock is relased once the table is compacted.
+This lock is released once the table is compacted.

 modebelow), it creates temporary files.
 This is a problem if the disk is already full.